rx-store/rx-store/apps/rx-store-website/docs/devtools.md

 The `spawnEffect` helper takes 2 arguments:

 `effect` - an effect function (function accepting the {sources,sinks,spawnEffect} object), this is required.
-`options` - an object where you can pass an optional name (auto naming functionality is TODO)
+`options` - an object where you can pass a name

 Example: